Less than two and a half hours from the UK, Croatia is one of Europe’s top ‘must-visit’ destinations.

 Travellers looking to explore the Balkans will discover a magnificent azure coastline strewn with over a thousand tiny islands (some of which you may never have even heard of) and discover immaculately preserved Venetian-era settlements illuminated around picturesque harbours – some recognisable from the award-winning TV series, Game of Thrones – all illuminated by the coveted sunshine of the Mediterranean.

 For travellers who like to combine their historic explorations with a relaxing Mediterranean lifestyle, Croatia has it all.
-From the natural beauty of the stunning coast, deep forets and mountainous national parks, hiding waterfalls and rivers primed for bathing, to Medieval cities, ancient fortresses and Roman remains, few visitors ever fail to fall for Croatia's charms.
+From the natural beauty of the stunning coast, deep forests, mountainous national parks, terraced waterfalls and rivers primed for bathing, to mediaeval cities, ancient fortresses and Roman remains, few visitors ever fail to fall for Croatia's charms.

 The walled cities of Dubrovnik and Split captivate visitors with their old squares and narrow alleyways which beg to be explored.
 And both are perfectly situated as perfect jumping-off points for deeper explorations of the country.

 In July and August, Dubrovnik’s streets come alive with the six-week Summer Festival, where open-air performances enjoy a stunning backdrop of the historic old town.
 Whilst in February, travellers can avoid the summer crowds and watch with front-row seats as locals in traditional dress celebrate St Blaise Day with parades and folk dances.